 When you file for bankruptcy relief, the court sends notice of your case to all creditors listed on your petition.
 Read on to learn more about what happens when creditors receive notice of your bankruptcy.

-As discussed, your creditors are invited but not required to attend the meeting of creditors.
-Failure to attend the 341 hearing does not eliminate a creditor’s right to object to your discharge.
-If certain conditions are met, a creditor may have grounds to ask the court not to discharge its debt in your bankruptcy.
+Failure to attend the 341 hearing does not eliminate a creditor's right to object to your discharge.
+Most objections to the bankrupt discharge involve debts:

-The laws and procedures involving objections to discharge and adversary proceedings can be extremely complex.
+The laws and procedures involving objections to discharge and adversary proceedings can be extremely complicated.
 As a result, if you are facing an objection to discharge, consider talking to a knowledgeable bankruptcy attorney in your area to discuss your options.